-Buildings are responsible for 40% of the CO2 emissions in the EU.
+Buildings are responsible for around 40% of CO2 emissions in the EU.
 To decarbonise this sector, the European Commission is considering introducing a carbon price.
-This workshop will look into the opportunities and challenges of this policy, looking at the German case as a first mover in Europe.
+The workshop looked into the opportunities and challenges of a carbon pricing for buildings, starting from the lessons of Germany as a first mover in Europe.

-This workshop that we co-organise with the the German Business Initiative for Energy Efficiency (DENEFF), will dive into the subject of carbon pricing in buildings by looking at lessons from Germany, where a recently launched carbon pricing scheme for buildings is hotly debated.
+This workshop, co-organised with the the German Business Initiative for Energy Efficiency (DENEFF), dived into the subject of carbon pricing in buildings by looking at lessons from Germany, where a recently launched carbon pricing scheme for buildings is hotly debated.